 IBS has certain recognisable features that help to confirm the diagnosis:

-- IBS usually starts in the 20-30s.
+- IBS usually starts in your 20-30s.

-- The pattern of symptoms of IBS are usually similar from one flare up to the next.
+- The pattern of symptoms of IBS are usually similar from one flare-up to the next.

-Symptoms to report to your GP (where self-treatment is not recommended)
+Symptoms to report to your GP

 - Weight loss (people with IBS usually do not lose weight).